Muskwak/Pascal-Pearl-Miner/README.md

 in pre-built releases.
 Just an NVIDIA driver and the standalone binary. build it yourself or grab a pre-built release.
 See [License](#license) for dev-fee terms.

-> Mixed-GPU rigs are supported,y experimental ternsor core support has been added.
+> Mixed-GPU rigs are supported, experimental ternsor core support has been added.
 >
 ## Features